 What is a structured settlement?

 A structured settlement is an agreement to take payments over time rather than in a lump sum.
 Many personal injury and wrongful death lawsuits are settled using a structured settlement.
-The claimant or plaintiff receives payments over time, from an annuity, tax free.
+The claimant or plaintiff receives payments over time, usually from an annuity, tax free.
 The structured settlement industry saw explosive growth in the 1980’s due to a 1982 amendment to the tax code that gave favorable tax treatment to property and casualty insurers who use structured settlements to settle claims.
-While a structured settlement offers many advantages, the inflexible nature of the settlement terms can leave the claimant with a need for liquidity.
+While a structured settlement offers many advantages, the inflexible nature of the settlement terms can sometimes leave the claimant with a need for liquidity.

-What is a factoring transaction or the secondary market?
+What is a factoring transaction?

-The rise of structured settlement fraud.
+The rise of structured settlement factoring fraud.

-In recent years, some companies in the secondary market (factoring industry) have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
+In recent years, many companies in the factoring industry have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
 Instead of these companies providing needed liquidity to annuitants in times of hardship, these companies target people with large structured settlement annuities and shop for courts and judges they know will rubber stamp petitions that don’t meet the best interest standard required under state and federal law.
 Some companies target elderly sellers, or those suffering from mental illness, or with intellectual disabilities.
 Many companies targeted victims of lead paint poisoning.
 The Consumer Financial Protection Bureau has issued a warning to individuals thinking of selling their structured settlement payments that can be found here.
 Some of the companies in the factoring industry are legitimate, and others are not.
 Many of the companies filing transfer petitions have no track record, and exist only to purchase payments from a few sellers.
 Sellers should exercise extreme caution when selling their annuity payments, making sure to do their homework on the company and individuals seeking to purchase their payments.